siemens/LightweightCmpRa/doc/config/README.md

 of the upstream interface to which the component may send/forward CMP requests.
 It may be omitted if all CMP messages can be handled locally (e.g., support messages only that are not forwarded to an upstream server).
+As mentioned before for na outgoing message always the first matching array entry is used.

 The value array contains